Same property value. Same tax code. Wildly different outcomes.

 How Bonus Depreciation Amplifies Value

-Components with recovery periods of 20 years or less qualify for bonus depreciation—currently 100% for properties placed in service after January 19, 2025 under the One Big Beautiful Bill Act.
 That means instead of depreciating $160,000 in 5-year property over five years, you expense the entire amount in year one.

 IRS compliance matters.
 Quality studies require engineering-based methodology, detailed documentation (photos, floor plans, cost allocations), and reconciliation with actual purchase price.
 The IRS Cost Segregation ATG specifically warns against "rule of thumb" allocations without supporting analysis.

 That's why engineering-based methodology, CCSP certification, and documented audit defense matter in practice.
-Seneca Cost Segregation has completed studies on 10,200+ properties, with an average first-year deduction of $171,243—a figure driven by rigorous documentation rather than estimates.
+Seneca Cost Segregation has completed studies on 10,200+ properties, with an average first-year deduction of $171,243, a figure driven by rigorous documentation rather than estimates.

 Use Cases for Cost Segregation